captainKeller/ckLine/README.md

 ![ckLine.gif](https://gifyu.com/images/ckLine.gif)

-Currently, the plugin is only supported in Chrome it will be fixed in the next version
+Currently, the plugin is only supported in Chrome it will be fixed soon.

 ## Installation